 The Green Horizon: Can Green Infrastructure Address Runoff & Climate Change Challenges?

-with Jennifer Cherrier, PhD, associate professor, Environmental Sciences Institute, Florida A&M University
+with Jennifer Cherrier, Associate Professor, School of Environment, Florida A&M University

 Science Pub-Mission Theater is a monthly event open to anyone aged 21+ (or minor with adult).
 No RSVP or scientific background required.
 Just bring your curiosity, sense of humor, and appetite for food, drinks, and knowledge!